deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "I thought things were going well?"
 Sean asked her.

 "It is!" she agreed.
-“It's just… you don't put a relationship back together overnight.
-Even with the nice apartment and all the time we're spending together, you know...”
+"It's just… you don't put a relationship back together overnight.
+Even with the nice apartment and all the time we're spending together, you know…"

 "Right.
 All that time apart, all the changes."
 Sean agreed.

 "He's not changed as much as I was afraid he would." she conceded, setting her coffee down.
-“Sure, he's big as a bus nowadays and he's got all these skills and training but… he's still got that goofy laugh, those stupid dorky jokes.
-Whenever he's being romantic, it's like he's been planning it for three weeks...”
-She sighed, toying with a stray curl of hair.
-“I've probably changed more, deep down.”
+"Sure, he's big as a bus nowadays and he's got all these skills and training but… he's still got that goofy laugh, those stupid dorky jokes.
+Whenever he's being romantic, it's like he's been planning it for three weeks…" She sighed, toying with a stray curl of hair.
+"I've probably changed more, deep down."

 "How so?"

 "Just… things, you know?
 My way of looking at things." she shrugged.
-“I don't know.
-I just… I think…”
+"I don't know.
+I just… I think…"

 Whatever she was trying to think aloud went un-thought at the distant sound of a door slamming and a rapid rhythmic thudding sound that grew stronger by the second.
 Ava grinned and stood up as what were unmistakably the footfalls of an extremely heavy man came thumping up the last flight of steps.
 "He's home early!
 That's great, that means it must have gone-"